open-power/skiboot/doc/xive.rst

 with a virtual processor and a priority.

-* out_qpage: will contain the physical address of the page where the interrupt events will be posted.
+* out_qpage: will contain the physical address of the page where the interrupt events will be posted or 0 if none has been configured yet.

 * out_qsize: will contain the log2 of the size of the queue buffer or 0 if the queue hasn't been populated.
 Example: 12 for a 4k page.